 2.)
 Women and the Art of War by Catherine Huang

 Most of us are familiar with the war strategist Sun Tzu and his treatise, The Art of War.
 Indeed, many contemporary business texts are based on his war tactics.
-In Women and the Art of War, not only does Huang translate and apply Tzu’s words to daily corporate practices, she also highlights the typical and stereotypical strengths and weaknesses of each gender and advises readers on how leverage them to advance their careers.
+In Women and the Art of War, not only does Huang translate and apply Tzu’s words to daily corporate practices, she also highlights the typical and stereotypical strengths and weaknesses of each gender and advises readers on how to leverage them to advance their careers.

 3.)
 Presence by Amy Cuddy